 - File Preview which can display more than 270 file types in a preview as Webpart

 - Lists: paging in large lists will be better

 - Lists: Formatting columns without code

-- Powerapps in order to customize list and library forms
+- Powerapps in order to customize list and library forms (but only as integration)

 - Team News und Communication Sites